 If, then, we have died with Christ, we believe that we shall also live with Him.
 We know that Christ, raised from the dead, dies no more; death no longer has power over Him.
-The Word of the Lord.

-S4 Romans 8:14-23 (We also groan within ourselves as we wait for adoption, the redemption of our bodies.)
+Romans 8:14-23 (We also groan within ourselves as we wait for adoption, the redemption of our bodies.)